keeganmilsten/karasu.github.io/_posts/About Me.md

 permalink: /about/
 ---

 I am a Linux enthusiast who wishes to expand the Antergos Project to include as many Desktop Environments and WMs as possible.
 Each DE caters to a certain sort of individual.
-It is my hope that through this project, future Antergos users wil be able to choose the DE that best suited for them.
+It is my hope that through this project, future Antergos users wil be able to choose the DE that is best suited for them.

 ### More Information